Keith Ramsey

-Keith Benjamin Ramsey (born March 5, 1980 Inglewood, California) is a former professional baseball player who played from 2002 to 2012.
+Keith Benjamin Ramsey (born March 5, 1980 Inglewood, California) is an American former professional baseball pitcher who played from 2002 to 2012.

 Family

 Keith Ramsey is the son of Chris and Florann Ramsey.
 Chris is an attorney and lifelong surfer.
 Keith has a sister named Allie and a brother named Timmy.
 Keith's uncle, John Ramsey, was the public address announcer of the Los Angeles Dodgers starting in 1958 until his retirement in 1982.
 He died in 1990.
 Besides baseball, Keith's Uncle John also announced Lakers basketball, Rams and Raiders football, Kings hockey and USC football.

 High school career

 Ramsey attended Loyola High School of Los Angeles.
 While there, he earned All-League and All-Conference honors.

 In 1998, as a senior, Ramsey had a .510 batting average with 10 doubles, 21 RBI and 13 runs scored.
 On the mound, he was 2−1 with a save and a 3.45 ERA.
 He earned MVP honors at the SoCal Challenge.

 Ramsey was also the goalie on the school's soccer team which won the state championship.
 He was selected as the CIF Goalie of the year and established school records in shutouts and goals against average.

 One of Ramsey's friends during his high school career, Kriston Palomo, was killed during a game by a runner's batting helmet which hit him in the larynx.
 From that day on, Ramsey has tried to wear Palomo's #29 whenever possible in his collegiate and professional careers and, after each victory, Keith points to the sky to honor his friend.